| Funding programmes | Graduate Centre for Postdocs

 • Resilience

-Dealing with crisis
+Dealing with crises

 • Networks, communication, contacts

-Participation in non-university (research and advisory) organisations
+Participation in non-university (research and consulting) organisations

 Competence workshop